freenode/web-7.0/content/news/2013-08-09-check-your-nickserv-email.md

 author: Pricey
 date: 2013-08-09 08:50:14+00:00
 slug: check-your-nickserv-email
-title: 'Reminder: Keep your NickServ email up to date.'
+title: Reminder: Keep your NickServ email up to date.
 ---
 If you've registered with NickServ within the last few years then you'll have used an email address and we'll have sent you a mail to verify it.
 That will probably be the last time you heard from us...